ActivityWatch/docs/src/faq.rst

 since last input.
 We do not store what that activity was, just that it happened.

 Using this data (seconds since last input) we check if more than 3 minutes have passed without any input.
 If that is the case, we assume that you've been AFK since the last input was received.
 You'll be assumed to be active again on next input.

+If the browser watcher is running, the user will also by default be considered to not be AFK when the active browser tab has sound playing from it.
+This helps when the user for example watches a video or is in a video/audio meeting.

 Why is the active window logged as "unknown" when using Wayland?
 ----------------------------------------------------------------